NEWS: BREXIT: UK UNIVERSITIES IMPLICATIONS: BREXIT FAQs

 Advice for parents on how to apply to British universities and other related guidelines is available on the University & Colleges Admission Service at www.ucas.com/parents

-Not only can you, as parents, sign up for a quarterly e-newsletter to receive timely information and advice as well as download a PDF copy of the UCAS Parent Guide, but you can also find out about finance, offers and how your son or daughter can make an informed decision for his/her higher education future.
+As parents, sign up for a e-newsletter to receive information and advice as well as download a PDF copy of the UCAS Parent Guide.
+There is also information about finance, offers and how your son or daughter can make an informed decisions.

 ► UCAS: UK UNIVERSITIES' OPEN DAYS

-You may find this link to a calendar of university Open Days useful.
-There are Open Days all year round, and if you have the opportunity over the summer and despite the fact that there will be no students on campus, visiting a few institutions is recommended to give you the feel of British university life.
-It is worth checking with the individual universities as some have self-guided tours and departmental visits as well as the traditional Open Day.
+There are Open Days all year round.
+Visiting a universities is recommended to give you the feel of British university life.
+It is worth checking with the individual institutions as some have self-guided tours and departmental visits as well as the traditional Open Day. www.opendays.com.

 ► HIGHER EDUCATION USEFUL WEBSITES